synchronal/medic-rs/README.md

 - `output` - the output format used by the check.
 - `verbose` - when `true`, STDERR of the check is redirected to STDERR of the current medic process.

-Checks must follow one of the following output formats:
+Checks must follow one or more output format, which is provided to the check in the environment: variable `MEDIC_OUTPUT_FORMAT`:

 #### json